-2.2.3 Alternative 3: Amend the Hawaii and Pacific Pelagics FEPs to prohibit commercial fishing in the NWHI MEA,codify the MEA boundary, and promulgate federal permits and catch reporting for LIMITED non-commercial fishing within the NWHI Monument Expansion Area.
+2.2.3 Alternative 3: Amend the Hawaii and Pacific Pelagics FEPs to promulgate federal permits and catch reporting for non-commercial fishing within the NWHI Monument Expansion Area and codify the MEA boundary.

-Under this alternative, the Council would amend the Hawaii and Pacific Pelagics FEPs and NMFS would promulgate new regulations at 50 CFR Part 665 to codify the boundaries of the MEA and implement the prohibition on commercial fishing in the MEA.
-NMFS would also promulgate new regulations at 50 CFR 665 to implement the Council's recommendations for managing non-commercial fishing in the NWHI MEA.
+Under this alternative, the Council would amend the Hawaii and Pacific Pelagics FEPs and NMFS would promulgate new regulations at 50 CFR Part 665 to codify the boundaries of the MEA and promulgate new regulations at 50CFR 665 to implement the Council's recommendations for managing non-commercial fishing in the NWHI MEA.